nmsr1196/Multi_Pass/README.md

 FILES:

 MultiPass_Lense_Holder.stl

 Multipass_Insert.psd - This is a photoshop file for a movie version insert.
 This is optional if you want to use your vaccine card

-Multipass_Rod.svg - the is the rod for the side of the multipass.
+Multipass_Rod.svg - This is the rod for the side of the multipass.
 It should measure about 40mm x 4mm

+Multipass_lense.svg - This is the lense cover for the neopixel jewel.
+It should measure 25.8mm

+MultiPass_SR.py - This is the code for the QT Py 2040